 23. Worship

 Let everything you do be done for God’s glory.
-Help people understand how their role, no matter how significant or small, is an offering of worship, too.
+Help people understand how their role, no matter how seemingly significant or small, is an offering of worship, too.

 24. Evaluation